Slavery and Human Trafficking Statement 2024

 The University鈥檚 supplier base ranges from cutting-edge scientific/engineering equipment and materials required for the delivery of teaching, research and innovation to the goods, systems and services necessary to support the operation of a successful University.
 Modern slavery is considered as part of each category or project strategy where appropriate in terms of likelihood of incidence, and any relevant mitigating actions required are identified.

-The University conducts a large proportion of its spend via higher education purchasing consortia and other frameworks to which it has access.
+The University conducts a large proportion of its spend via higher education purchasing consortia and other frameworks to which is has access.
 Doing so means that a) the University can take advantage of specialist procurement staff working within those consortia and b) the buyers acting on behalf of the frameworks can have greater influence on the policy and procedures of their suppliers that individual institutions are able to exert.
-In particular, the University procures via the Southern Universities Purchasing Consortium (SUPC) and the London Universities Purchasing Consortium (LUPC).
+In particular, the University is a member of, and procures via, the Southern Universities Purchasing Consortium (SUPC).
+This membership provides the University with access to other higher education purchasing consortia, such as the London Universities Purchasing Consortium (LUPC).
 Through LUPC the University has access to the services of Electronics Watch which works to protect the rights of electronics workers globally.
 Overall, the University鈥檚 spend via consortia and frameworks was approximately 52%.

 The University鈥檚 procurement team includes staff who are members of the SUPC/LUPC and HEPA Responsible Procurement Groups, which deal with social and environmental aspects of supply chain management, including moving forward with the modern slavery agenda.
 Procurement staff are also represented on the University鈥檚 Sustainability Strategic Delivery Group set up to deliver against the University鈥檚 strategic priorities.
-Where appropriate to their roles, staff hold procurement professional qualifications.
+Where appropriate to their roles, staff hold procurement professional qualifications and engage with continuous professional development activities.
 The procurement team is supported by the University Solicitor and the Executive Director of Corporate Governance.

 Our policies, procedures and reporting